jdolitsky/dockerspaniel/README.md

 <a href="https://www.docker.io/">Docker</a> has wide applications in platform engineering.
 It is particularly useful for creating isolated build environments.
 Docker images are created from <a href="http://docs.docker.io/reference/builder/">Dockerfiles</a>, which contain various steps.
 If you are targeting multiple platforms, you may find yourself juggling a bunch of similar Dockerfiles with slight variations.

-This tool will help maximize code reuse and enable you to generate unique Dockerfiles on-the-fly based on several features, such as <a href="#tagging">tag-driven step inclusion/exclusion</a>.
+This tool will help maximize code reuse and enable you to generate unique Dockerfiles on-the-fly based on several features, such as <a href="#tagging">tag-driven step inclusion/exclusion</a> and <a href="#variable-substitution">variable substitution</a>.

 ## Installation